 Asheville has several chocolate shops and bistros.
 (A chocolate bistro, now that’s a great concept!)
 Most aren’t touristy candy shoppes such as you find in Gatlinburg but serious chocolatiers that make sophisticated chocolates and other confections from imported cacao and other high-quality ingredients.

 Asheville Chocolate (25 Broadway St., Downtown Asheville, 828-505-8596, www.avlchocolate.com) has Belgian chocolate truffles, gelato, hot chocolate and other desserts.

-✷ French Broad Chocolate Lounge (10 South Pack Square, Downtown Asheville, 828-252–4181, www.frenchbroadchocolates.com) has a moved to a larger, higher profile location on Pack Square, where you can sit, sip a glass of pinot noir or a cup of coffee or tea and sample the handmade chocolates and liquid sipping truffles.
-It’s open daily from morning to early evening.
-Or you can just buy chocolates to go.
-At prime times, there’s often a line out the door.
-French Broad Chocolate also has a factory (21 Buxton Ave., 828-505-4996) where it has a tasting room open noon-6 daily, with a guided factory tour at 11 am Saturdays for a $10 fee.
-Call ahead for reservations.
-Self-guided tours are available Saturdays from 2 to 5:30 pm.
+✷ French Broad Chocolate Lounge (10 South Pack Square, Downtown Asheville, 828-252–4181, www.frenchbroadchocolates.com) moved to a large, higher profile location on Pack Square, where you can sit, sip a glass of pinot noir or a cup of coffee or tea and sample the handmade chocolates and liquid sipping truffles.
+It’s open daily from late morning to late night.
+At prime times, there’s almost always a line out the door.
+Or you can just buy chocolates to go at the Chocolate Boutique next door.

 Lindt Chocolate Shop (Asheville Outlets, 800 Brevard Rd., West Asheville, 828-670-9889, www.lindtusa.com) is a factory outlet store at Asheville Outlets.